 What has been the best part about living here at Knollwood?

 The best part about living at Knollwood is the staff.
 Everyone is so friendly and caring.
 I have lots of friends and everyone is very happy.
 I am able to keep a sense of independence.

 How do your children feel about you living here at Knollwood?

 They absolutely love it.
 They see how everyone takes care of me and it makes them so happy.
 Being here also gives the children the opportunity to enjoy the house that I did not have to get rid of when I moved into Knollwood.

 What activities have you been involved in while living here?

-When I was able to I volunteered all time in the resident store and in the cafe.
+When I was able to, I volunteered all the time in the resident store and in the cafe.

 How was your time in the SCC/HSC?

 Wonderful!
-At 95 it is not really heard of that you end up in the hospital and have the ability to go back home to independent living.
-They took such good care of me down there – they are like earth angles.
+At 95, it is not really heard of that you end up in the hospital and have the ability to go back home to independent living.
+They took such good care of me down there – they are like earth angels.

 Mrs. Muller’s love letter to Knollwood: